nicocti/nix-k8s-infra/README.md

 I chose not to use flakes as I'm not convinced by their approach, but it leads to painful command lines.
 We'll see.

 I used nushell scripts to automatize some `kubectl` commands to avoid shell syntax for better readability.

+## TODO:

+- create a proper diff command, using the existing conf
+- add secret management (using pass ?)
+- add automatic certificates management